 From filling the gap to taking the biscuit, soft flesh to hard lessons, via a canon of reverence + representation… Spring 2020 features artists Jo Bannon, Tania Camara, Harry Clayton-Wright, Will Dickie, Jamal Gerald, Ross McCaffrey, plus a Thursday Late for the curious.

-Brought to you by hÅb with Contact, NIAMOS, Royal Exchange Theatre, STUN + The Lowry — please see our News + Information page for updates that we made to Spring 2020 in light of the UK Government’s measures.
+Brought to you by hÅb with Contact, NIAMOS, Royal Exchange Theatre, STUN + The Lowry — please see our News page for updates made in light of the UK Gov’s measures.

 Keep in touch by signing-up for our Weekly Warning e-mail; if you came to an event please help us by taking a few minutes to fill out our post-show audience survey; and check out what happened last season in our Autumn/Winter 2019 archive.